LC-Linkous/AntennaCalculationAutotuningTool/README.md

 Where are we so far?
 (Nov.
 7, 2024)

 * The dissertation based on the AntennaCAT software has been released at https://scholarscompass.vcu.edu/etd/7841/
-* The Individual optimizers have been released for unit testing
+* The individual optimizers have been released for unit testing
 * The objective function library has been posted
 * The journal/magazine article for AntennaCAT is under review
 * The [Wiki](https://github.com/LC-Linkous/AntennaCalculationAutotuningTool/wiki) is being updated daily